ServiceNow (Flow Designer) v2

 - Related Table: Select the table for which you want the action to show up.
 In this case, set it to ‘Incident [incident]’.

 - Roles with Access: Select the ServiceNow roles that must be assigned to users to access the action.
-In this case, roles like ‘itil’ and ‘itil_admin’ should suffice.
+In this case, roles like itil and itil_admin should suffice.

-- Credentials: If using Basic or OAuth to authenticate to Flow Designer, Select the xMatters user credentials configured for this integration.
+- Credentials: If using Basic Auth or OAuth to authenticate to Flow Designer, Select the xMatters user credentials configured for this integration.

-- Trigger URL: Enter the trigger URL you copied from the Engage with xMatters flow canvas on the ‘ServiceNow (Flow Designer) v2 workflow’ you installed on xMatters.
+- Trigger URL: Enter the trigger URL you copied from the ServiceNow Action trigger on the flow canvas.

-- Form Layout (Endpoint URL): Enter the form URL you copied from the Engage with xMatters flow canvas on the ‘ServiceNow (Flow Designer) v2 workflow’ you installed on xMatters.
+- Form Layout (Endpoint URL): Enter the form URL you copied from the ServiceNow Action trigger on the flow canvas.

 - Signal Mode: Enter the value you want it to output as the Signal Mode in the xMatters workflow.
 You can set multiple actions to point to the same workflow and use the signal mode value to set which path a flow should take.